30 Crucial B2B Marketing Statistics For 2023

 When you type something in Google, how many results do you tend to click on?
 Most B2B buyers would have a simple response: “One.”

 B2B buyers don’t typically hop around different websites to find what they’re looking for.
 Remember: they’re busy people looking for a quick solution to their problem.
 Which means they usually land on one page.
 Find their solution.
-And move onto the next thing.
+And move on to the next thing.

 B2B Email Marketing Statistics